matrixzj/documentations/pages/bash/awk.md

 mat good rix
 ```

-## Multiple file input
+## Multiple File Input
 *BEGINFILE* — this block gets executed before start of each input file
 *ENDFILE*  — this block gets executed after processing each input file
 *FILENAME* — special variable having file name of current input file
 *nextfile* - skip remaining records from the current file being processed and move on to the next file

 [^operator1] There is no special symbol for concatenation.
 The operands are simply written side by side.